markupboy/Nearby/README.md

-__Nearby__ is a simple Expression Engine plugin that uses the [GeoNames.org](http://www.geonames.org) API to find places near a known zip code.
+__Nearby__ is a simple ExpressionEngine plugin that uses the [GeoNames.org](http://www.geonames.org) API to find places near a known zip code.

 Installation
 ------------